francescozanellato/PasteOnlyText/README.md

     /mingw64/bin/deploy/PasteOnlyText/PasteOnlyText.exe &
     exit

-Create a new link on the Desktop, the link must be pointing to the file "C:/msys64/mingw64/bin/deploy/PasteOnlyText/PasteOnlyText.vbs"
+In Windows, create the program shortcut on the Desktop, pointing to the following path:

+    "C:\msys64\mingw64\bin\deploy\PasteOnlyText\PasteOnlyText.vbs"

 Double click the link to open the program.